kali-linex/linex/Documentation/mm/index.rst

 =======================

-This is a guide to understanding the memory management subsystem of Linux.
+This is a guide to understanding the memory management subsystem of Linex.
 If you are looking for advice on simply allocating memory, see the :ref:`memory_allocation`.
 For controlling and tuning guides, see the :doc:`admin guide <../admin-guide/mm/index>`.